Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

         ds::event::Registry::get().addEventCreator(RequestCloseAllEvent::NAME(), [this]()->ds::Event*{return new RequestCloseAllEvent(); });

 * **Built-in event parameters:** The event will automatically have the sprite that triggered the event applied to the ds::Event::mSpriteOriginator property, and mEventOrigin paramter will be the global position of the tap or click of the interaction.
-* **Custom event parameters:** You can apply a few parameters to each event dispatched from a layout xml: Data, Id, and UserSize.
+* **Custom event parameters:** You can apply certain parameters to each event dispatched from a layout xml: Data, Id, and UserSize.
 Pass these properties to the event like so:

         RequestCustomEvent; data:myCustomStringData; id:1234; user_size:400, 300, 1;